 What to Do If They Won’t Remove It

-In the event your request for removal is denied, there are a few more methods to try.
+If your request for removal is denied, there are a few more methods to try.
 First, you can always wait for the negative item to drop off naturally.

 If you’ve tried to clean up your credit on your own, consider hiring a professional.
 Depending on how much your bad credit is costing you in high interest rates or lack of credit altogether, the fee for a professional credit repair service could likely be worth it.